Operation Anadyr: Operation Kama

-Submarine B-59 after being forced to the surface, with a United States Navy helicopter circling overhead.
+The Soviet B-59 submarine after being forced to the surface, with a United States Navy helicopter circling overhead.
 28–29 October 1962.

-One part of Operation Anadyr was Operation Kama, a plan to station seven Soviet ballistic missile submarines in Mariel, Cuba, much like the United States stations ballistic missile submarines in Holy Loch, Scotland.
+One part of Operation Anadyr was Operation Kama, a plan to station seven Soviet ballistic missile submarines in Mariel, Cuba.
 The operation began on October 1, 1962, with the departure of four diesel-electric attack submarines to the Caribbean Sea to clear the way.
 All four submarines were Project 641 boats, known to NATO as the Foxtrot class.
 The boats were the B-4 (known as Chelyabinski Komsomolets), the B-36, the B-59, and the B-130.

 Kama failed independently of Anadyr, with none of the initially deployed attack submarines reaching Cuba.
 All four of the attack submarines were detected by the blockade of Cuba in the Sargasso Sea and followed closely by American destroyers and ASW aircraft.
 (Some of the destroyer crews harassed the Soviet submarines by dropping hand grenades overboard, making it clear that depth charges could follow at any time.
 One submarine had its rudder damaged and had to be towed back to the USSR.)
 The after-action report prepared by the Soviet Union's Northern Fleet Headquarters attributed the detection and pursuit of B-36 to the destroyer Charles P. Cecil, and the detection and pursuit of B-59 to a multitude of destroyers and carrier-launched planes.
 Three of the four submarines were forced to the surface by U.S. Navy ships.
 B-4 was detected by anti-submarine aircraft, but, unlike the other submarines, it had freshly recharged accumulator batteries.
 Because of this, it was able to remain submerged until it had evaded the pursuing destroyers.

 All of the Soviet submarines experienced a wide range of equipment failures, with faulty cooling systems and damage to the ships themselves.
 Anatoly Petrovich Andreyev's diary entries describe constant dehydration and sweating in temperatures ranging from 37 °C to 57 °C, and infected rashes—due to lack of water for hygiene—were reported in 100% of personnel.
 The onboard freezers were overwhelmed, compromising much of the submarines' food supply.
 Some of them partially surfaced in an attempt to alleviate these problems, which increased the likelihood of detection.
 Operation Kama ended ignominiously, with three submarines forced to surface within visual range of American ships and the fourth unable to do anything beyond avoid capture.